 In Ghent alone there are lots.
 There’s De Manta (the biggest), Thalassa Diving, Gentse Dolfijnen, The Bubbledivers, Ocean Divers, Sepia…and the University also has its own club.
 I’m a member of the Belgian section of Global Underwater Explorers, an international diving federation that focuses on technical diving.
 For a full list you can visit http://www.duiken.be.

 If I joined a club, would I need to speak Dutch?

 You need to check with each club, but my club has a mix of Flemish and Walloon people, as well as a few expats from Russia, Germany and the UK.
 Generally people who dive regularly like to travel and they love to hear about diving in other countries from a local.

 Is it necessary to have a car?

-While I do recommend having your own car, a lot of people that dive in the Netherlands regularly use a car-pooling scheme.
+While I do recommend having your own car to go diving in Belgium, a lot of people that dive in the Netherlands regularly use a car-pooling scheme.
 So if you join a club you should be able to organise a way to get yourself and your gear to the dive sites.
 Petrol costs tend to be reimbursed either with money or a nice cold beer by the water afterwards.